Emirates Stadium

 Address: Emirates Stadium, London N5 1BU

-The Emirates Stadium is located in the recently regenerated and quiet Highbury area.
-There are a few pubs and cafés in the immediate surroundings of the stadium, which is mainly residential, and some further options to eat and drink along Holloway Road.
+The Emirates Stadium is located in the recently regenerated and rather quiet Highbury area.
+There are a few pubs and cafés in the immediate surroundings of the stadium, which is mainly residential, and some options to eat and drink along Holloway Road and Highbury Park road.

-More nightlife can be found in the trendy Islington area starting south of Highbury & Islington tube station, an approximate 15 to 20-minute walk from the stadium.
+More nightlife can be found in the Islington area on Upper Street starting south of Highbury & Islington tube station – an approximate 15 to 20-minute walk from the stadium.

 There are no hotels right near the Emirates Stadium, but a fair few options further north on Seven Sisters Road near Finsbury Park, which is a 15-minute walk from the stadium.
 The Queens Hotel and Best Western Highbury get the best reviews and go for about £100 a night, whereas the Pembury Hotel, Woodberry Down Hotel, and Central Park Hotel are more basic options.